ibm-cloud-docs/AnalyticsEngine/track-instance-provisioning.md

 # Tracking the status of the cluster provisioning
 {: #track-provisioning}

 The following diagram illustrates the various states of a cluster during cluster creation, cluster resizing, and cluster deletion.
+After node preparation and successful deployment of the cluster, the cluster state is active.
+In active state, the cluster can be customized and resized.
+While the cluster is active, all maintenance activities can be carried out.

 ![Shows the various states during cluster provisioning](images/cluster-states-new.svg)